aleidaroque/CSE118/Project 0: The Roach (FSMs & HSMs)/README.md

 ## 📌 Overview

-Lab 0 serves as an introduction to the ES_Framework, debugging tools, and hardware components used in ECE118.
-The lab is divided into multiple sections, covering PCB assembly, basic programming, hardware exploration, and the implementation of finite and hierarchical state machines for the Roach robot.
+Project 0 serves as an introduction to the ES_Framework, debugging tools, and hardware components used in ECE118.
+The project is divided into multiple sections, covering PCB assembly, basic programming, hardware exploration, and the implementation of finite and hierarchical state machines for the Roach robot.

 ### 🔹 Objectives:
 - Learn **soldering techniques** by assembling a mini-beacon PCB